In the digital age, why would you ever want to write in a paper journal?

 It is this critical inner voice that journaling will — with discipline, time, and compassion — allow you to silence.
 And this silencing process can begin with five minutes per day.

 They were not a waste of time.
-They were a wise use of time, a use of time that validates that your thoughts are worthy of consideration.
+They were a wise use of time, an investment that validates that your thoughts are worthy of consideration.
 And the act of placing those thoughts on the page — with your own hand — encourages you to consider them.
 In fact, writing necessitates that you give those thoughts their due respect.

 What do I do now that the five minutes are over?